 What is Oktoberfest Beer?
 And what makes it Special?

-During the Fall months, with the arrival of pumpkin spice comes Octoberfest beers.
-While they are exceedingly delicious beers, the question remains; what is Oktoberfest Beer?
+During the Fall months, with the arrival of pumpkin spice comes Oktoberfest beers.
+While they are exceedingly delicious beers, the question remains: What is Oktoberfest Beer?
 And what makes one beer an Oktoberfest beer and another a seasonal ale?
 Is it the flavor or is it the Season?
-And is there a rule for making a beer and Oktoberfest Beer?
-Turns out there are quite a few rules for Oktoberfest Beers in Germany.
+And is there a special way to brew Oktoberfest Beer?
+It turns out that there are quite a few rules for Oktoberfest Beers in Germany.

 Oktoberfest in Germany

-It might be good to explain how it all started in order to understand WHY Oktoberfest beer is special.
+It might be good to explain how it all started to understand WHY Oktoberfest beer is special.

 When Crown Prince Ludwig I married Therese of Saxe-Hildburghausen in 1810, they wanted to invite everyone in Munich.
-There was food and drink, horseraces and a good time for all.
-The community enjoyed it so much, they decided to celebrate again on the anniversary in 1811.
+There was food and drink, horse races, and a good time for all.
+The community enjoyed it so much that they decided to celebrate again on the anniversary in 1811.
 And then again the following year.
 Eventually, this wedding celebration evolved into a Volksfest, now known as Oktoberfest, the largest beer festival and funfair in the world.
-Oktoberfest is a festival that lasts for 16 to 18 days every year in the German city of Munich.
-The Oktoberfest starts in mid to late September and runs until the first weekend in October.
+Oktoberfest lasts for 16 to 18 days every year in Munich, Germany, starting in mid- to late-September and running until the first weekend in October.
 (Read more about Oktoberfest in Munich HERE—>Oktoberfest in Germany)

 what is oktoberfest beer